mongodb/mongodb-kubernetes/docs/dev/release/releasing-om-images.md

    ```
    evergreen patch -p ops-manager-kubernetes -v preflight_om60_images -t all -y -f -d "Pre-flight OM 6.0 images" -u --browse
    ```

-# Add new version to `RELEASE_NOTES.md`

-Remember to add the new supported Ops Manager version to the `RELEASE_NOTES.md`.

 # Create a PR